radiatecode/laravel-permission-name-generator/README.md

 # Usage

 ## PermissionGenerator trait [Optional]
-While this package generate permission names from route names, in some cases we might need to exclude some permission names.
+While this package generate permission names from route names, in some cases we might need to exclude some routes so that it won't generate as permission names.
 To do so implement the **WithPermissionGenerator** contracts in the controller, then use the **PermissionGenerator** trait.

-We can use `permissionExcludeMethods()` to exclude permissions by route associative method.
-We can also define permission group name `permissionGroupTitle()`.
+Available methods in **PermissionGenerator** trait

+- `permissionExcludeMethods()` : use to exculde a route from being generated as permission name.
+- `permissionGroupTitle()`: Use to set group title for permissions

+**Example**
 ```php
 use App\Http\Controllers\Controller;
 use RadiateCode\LaravelRoutePermission\Contracts\WithPermissionGenerator;